|Nicole Mirea ebbb44b0b7||2 months ago|

 src/fb_init.js.sample.
 Remove '.sample' from the end of this file.

 firebase initin this directory.
 Add the realtime database, hosting, storage, pubsub, and emulators as options.
 Link it to your just-created project.
+You'll want to set the hosting directory to

 npm installinside this directory to update packages as needed.